IBM-Cloud/docs/services/mobileaccess/getting-started-android.md

 * Set up Android Studio and the Android Studio SDK.
 For more information about how to set up your Android development environment, see [Google Developer Tools](http://developer.android.com/sdk/index.html).

-## Installing the {{site.data.keyword.amashort}} Client SDK
+## Installing the {{site.data.keyword.amashort}} client SDK
 {: #install-mca-sdk}

-The {{site.data.keyword.amashort}} Client SDK is distributed with Gradle, a dependency manager for Android projects.
+The {{site.data.keyword.amashort}} client SDK is distributed with Gradle, a dependency manager for Android projects.
 Gradle automatically downloads artifacts from repositories and makes them available to your Android application.

 1. Create an Android Studio project or open an existing project.

 1. Open the `build.gradle` file.
 **Tip**: Your Android project might have two `build.gradle` files: for the project and the application module.
 Use the application module file.

 1. Find the **Dependencies** section of the `build.gradle` file.
-Add a compile dependency for the {{site.data.keyword.amashort}} Client SDK:
+Add a compile dependency for the {{site.data.keyword.amashort}} client SDK:

 	```Gradle
 	dependencies {